 Stakeholder demands of corporate transparency have changed.
 So, too, have their expectations for how a company is run—not for profit alone, but with purpose employing sustainable and equitable processes.
 Global sustainability reporting standards will help businesses meet these expectations and win the trust and loyalty of their stakeholders through transparency and accountability.

-Deloitte research shows the economic growth potential of decarbonisation and not just the costs.
-The sooner the world accelerates this transformation, the sooner it will realise the benefits; thus reducing the adverse impacts on vulnerable communities from extreme events such as droughts, floods and cyclones which destroy livelihoods.
+Deloitte research shows the economic growth potential of decarbonization and not just the costs.
+The sooner the world accelerates this transformation, the sooner it will realize the benefits; thus reducing the adverse impacts on vulnerable communities from extreme events such as droughts, floods and cyclones which destroy livelihoods.
 Check back next week for an analysis of the progress made at COP26 toward advancing equity and enabling a just transition to a low-carbon future.

 Right now, the world is looking for strong leadership to combat this climate crisis.
 Business has the chance to take up that mantle.

 Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited (“DTTL”), its global network of member firms, and their related entities (collectively, the “Deloitte organization”).
 DTTL (also referred to as “Deloitte Global”) and each of its member firms and related entities are legally separate and independent entities, which cannot obligate or bind each other in respect of third parties.
 DTTL and each DTTL member firm and related entity is liable only for its own acts and omissions, and not those of each other.
 DTTL does not provide services to clients.
 Please see www.deloitte.com/about to learn more.